leotaku/theist-mode/README.md

    (char-to-string last-command-event)))
 ```

-You can also define your own transformations.
+You can also define your own key transformations.

 ``` emacs-lisp
 (defun theist-transform-C (key)